golemfactory/golem-docs/src/pages/docs/creators/index.md

 ## How to Acquire GLM

+To bring your creations to life on the Golem Network, you'll need some GLM tokens.
+These tokens are the backbone of our ecosystem, allowing you to utilize and contribute to the computing power shared across the network.
+You can obtain our tokens in several ways:

 - **Test Network for Developers**: Specifically designed for new participants in the Golem network and developers experimenting with their projects, this test network introduces "tGLM," a testnet token. tGLM is a simulated version of the Golem token (GLM) used exclusively within the Golem testnet.
 It's important to note that tGLM holds no real-world value, serving solely for development and testing purposes within the Golem Network.
 - **Onboarding Portal**: Visit our [onboarding portal](https://glm.golem.network/) for a guided experience in purchasing GLM tokens.
 - **Cryptocurrency Exchanges**: GLM is available on several leading exchanges.
 Here are the links to these platforms: